 It can be easy to miss the forest for the trees when you’re running a restaurant or working in the hotel industry.
 A restaurant manager can be so hyper-focused on restaurant accounting and which restaurant KPI to include in their restaurant marketing strategies that they miss the bigger picture.

 But you don’t operate your restaurant in a vacuum.
 Occasionally, you have to zoom out and take stock of your business’s fundamental strengths and weaknesses when compared to competitors and customer expectations.
 It’s the only way you’ll be able to position yourself for long-term success.

 That’s where the SWOT analysis comes in.
 SWOT stands for strengths, weaknesses, opportunities, and threats.
 It’s how businesses zoom out to look at their position within the larger commercial environment and aim to maximize profits, work on guest retention, find growth opportunities, and maximize revenue.
 It's more than learning the cost of how to get a liquor license, it's about every aspect of your restaurant.
 Let’s look into exactly how to do it.

 Strengths And Weaknesses of A Restaurant

 The first step is looking at the strength and weakness of a restaurant business.
-Involve trusted employees that interact with customers to help you build out your SWOT.
+Involve trusted employees, such as servers, who interact with customers to help you build out your SWOT.
 They’ve often got a great idea of what people are thinking.